Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 There are primarily four product families from Stryker mentioned in lawsuits against the company.
 If you have received any one of these products as an implant for your hip joint replacement surgery, you’re likely eligible to get compensation.

-Stryker first notified surgeons about a low failure rate of its hip replacement implants due to metallic particles in 2010.
+Stryker Sales Corporation first notified surgeons about a low failure rate of its hip replacement implants due to metallic particles in 2010.
 The metal-on-metal friction was causing the failures.

-As adverse event reports continued to pile up at the FDA, the company went ahead and issued a voluntary recall for two of its widely used hip replacement products.
+As adverse event reports continued to pile up at the FDA, Stryker voluntarily recalled two of its widely used hip replacement products.
 A recall for the other devices named in these lawsuits has been issued as well.

-As your Chicago Stryker hip implant attorney, we’ll ensure you are fairly compensated for the pain and suffering you’ve endured because of the defective hip implant.
-Our decades of experience in handling multi-district litigation and solid track record of winning major settlements speaks for itself, and we’ll put this experience to good use for your case.
+As your attorneys, we’ll ensure you are fairly compensated for the pain and suffering you’ve endured because of the defective hip implant.
+Our decades of experience in handling multi-district litigation and solid track record of winning major settlements speak for themselves, and we’ll put this experience to good use for your case.

 We’ll take your case on a contingency fee basis, so you get a highly experienced Stryker hip replacement attorney at no upfront cost.
 You won’t have to pay us anything until you have a settlement you’re happy with.

-Secure a free consultation for your Stryker hip recall case by giving us a call today at (888) 424-5757 and a Stryker hip attorney will be happy to speak with you to offer detailed advice and any lawsuit information you want to know.
+Secure a free consultation for your Stryker hip recall case by giving us a call today, and our personal injury attorneys will be happy to speak with you to offer detailed advice and any lawsuit information you want to know.
 You can learn more about all of the legal options available to you and what your settlement offer may look like.

 All content undergoes thorough legal review by experienced attorneys, including Jonathan Rosenfeld.
 With 25 years of experience in personal injury law and over 100 years of combined legal expertise within our team, we ensure that every article is legally accurate, compliant, and reflects current legal standards.